FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 );
 ```

-And here's how this table works:
+And here’show this table works:

 * on the left you can find the N version, on the right the N+1 version;
 * the `x.y.z.z-dev` versions are **all** updated to `edge`;
 * stable versions are updated to stable versions;
-* it's possible to skip several versions at once, provided that the update scripts support it;
+* it’s possible to skip several versions at once, provided that the update scripts support it;
-* it's advisable to indicate the correspondence of the current version to its potential future version by specifying that this version does not yet exist.
+* it’s advisable to indicate the correspondence of the current version to its potential future version by specifying that this version does not yet exist.
 As long as the corresponding script does not exist, nothing will happen.

-It's **very strongly** recommended to keep this file organized according to version numbers by separating stable and dev versions.
+It’s**very strongly** recommended to keep this file organized according to version numbers by separating stable and dev versions.

 ## Deployment

-Before updating update.freshrss.org, it's better to test with dev.update.freshrss.org, which corresponds to pre-production.
+Before updating update.freshrss.org, it’s better to test with dev.update.freshrss.org, which corresponds to pre-production.
 So update dev.update.freshrss.org and change the `FRESHRSS_UPDATE_WEBSITE` URL of your FreshRSS instance.
-Start the update and check that it's running correctly.
+Start the update and check that it’s running correctly.

-When you're satisfied, update update.freshrss.org with the new script, test it again, and then move on.
+When you’re satisfied, update update.freshrss.org with the new script, test it again, and then move on.

 ## Updating the FreshRSS services